kauron/ETSINF-2/README.md

 ## ETC
 Some assembly code for the labs (not complete)
 ## EDA
-Complete implementation of the lab (up to Practice 3)
+Complete implementation of the lab

 Lab code is [Bluej](http://www.bluej.org) ready.
 ## FSO